 Wednesday 15 March 2023

-Cerebral Structure and Function: BRAINCHECK
+Cerebral Structure and Function: BRAINCHECK, in progress

 Korbinian Brodmann (1868–1918) was a German neurologist famous for his definition of 52 cerebral cortical areas based on their histological (tissue-architecture) characteristics.
 Functional correlates were defined for many of these areas, and the primary and subsidiary areas of visual interpretation are often described by their Brodmann numbers.